 A Python project may initially consist of only one or two files.
 In this case, you don’t have to worry about a project structure.
 But the situation is different if the program grows.
 In addition to the actual Python code files, documentation could also be added at some point.
 And as a rule, the tests should be stored in separate files and a specially designated directory.
 Inevitably, the question of a meaningful structure arises.

 But what is the best structure for a Python project?
 This question is not easy to answer.
-There are different suggestions on the Internet, as well as in specialist literature.
-The following statements are also only to be understood as a suggestion.
-They may serve as a starting point for your projects.
+Because on the Internet as well as the relevant specialist literature there are different suggestions.
+Thus, the following remarks are also to be understood only as a suggestion.

 A simple project structure